 |TDS||18 - 90|

-The water should have a slightly acidic to neutral pH, and the temperature needs to be somewhat higher than their usual aquarium.
-You should also include an air-powered sponge filter or an air stone to provide water movement and oxygenation.
+The breeding tank should have a mesh or pebbles at the bottom, or alternatively, fine-leaved plants or spawning mops.
+The water should be slightly acidic to neutral, and the temperature needs to be higher than their usual aquarium.
+An air-powered sponge filter or air stone should be included for water movement and oxygenation.

-Once the adults have been well-conditioned with live and frozen food and the females are noticeably full of eggs, you should introduce one or two pairs into the breeding tank.
-If the fish are ready, spawning will usually occur within 24 hours, and after 48 hours, you should remove the adults.
+Once the females are full of eggs, one or two pairs should be introduced into the breeding tank.
+If the fish are ready, spawning usually occurs within 24 hours, and after 48 hours, the adults should be removed.